cockroachlabs-field/kubernetes-examples/SECURE.md

     k8demo-cockroachdb-init-q42qd   0/1     Completed   0          5h51m
     ```

 5. Use the secure client, `cockroachdb-client-secure`, to create a new user.
-This will be used to login to the admin UI.
+This will be used to login to the CockroachDB UI.
 Username is `roach` and password is `password`.
     ```bash
     kubectl exec -it cockroachdb-client-secure -- ./cockroach sql --execute="CREATE USER roach WITH PASSWORD 'password';" --certs-dir=/cockroach-certs --host=k8demo-cockroachdb-public
     ```